mikemuponda/Q-Learning-FourRooms/README.md

-Qtable size is now dynamic and agents can directly look up states without indexes Epsilon is now a decaying function however restricted to a narrow range State now adds cellType variable for whether an agent is in a cell of type 0 (empty) 1 (Red) 2 (Green) 3 (Blue) More advannced reward function that takes into account the packages collected and optimal path
+Qtable size is now dynamic and agents can directly look up states without indexes Epsilon is now a decaying function however restricted to a narrow range State now adds cellType variable for whether an agent is in a cell of type 0 (empty) 1 (Red) 2 (Green) 3 (Blue) More advanced reward function that takes into account the packages collected and optimal path

 Scenario 3:
 The main difference from Scenario 2 now is that agent adds order of package collection to the state under the variable packages_collected and the correct states here would be [1], [1,2],[1,2,3]